 We Get Stuck and Suffer from Stress or Trauma

 When we experience a stressful or traumatic event or repeated stressful or traumatic events, the nervous system’s ability to efficiency engage, dis-engage, and then re-engage these survival responses is impaired.
-Traumatized people have a reduced ability to inhibit the fight, flight, or freeze response.
-As a result, they live in a continual state of having the fight, flight, or freeze responses activated to some degree.
-They also suffer the associated symptoms above.
+Traumatized people have a reduced ability to inhibit the fight, flight, freeze, or fawn response.
+As a result, they live in a continual state of having the fight, flight, freeze, or fawn responses activated to some degree.

 Counseling Can Help

 Trauma counseling can help re-regulate the nervous system and help you heal.

 Please contact Suzanne at (720) 443-1480 or email me to schedule an appointment.